madzadev/voice-cue/README.md

 VoiceCue is an open source project.
 The feature requests are welcome.

 The project is under the terms of [MIT license](https://choosealicense.com/licenses/mit/).

-punctuate=true, add Uppercase and periods for sentences. diarize=true, adds "speaker": 1 ner=true, adds Named-Entity Recognition (eight two = 82)
-I want to say thanks for this amazing opportunity.
-Building in public is the best way to learn, especially in such supportive communities as DEV.
-You are listening to the demo voice recording for presentation purposes, but feel free to upload your own voice recordings as well.

-Switch between tabs while tha voice recording is playing.

-This application lets you find sentiments, tags, entities, and actions in your voice recordings instantly.
-It was built as an entry for DEV and Deepgram coding contest from mid-March to mid-April in 2022.
-It is based on Deepgram API, which is among the leading voice recognition solutions, giving you streamlined access to all Deepgram trained speech recognition models.
-Forget about bad transcripts.
-The API even recognizes person names like John and Jane, places like London and Paris, organizations like Google and Microsoft.
-If you want to try the speech recognition yourself, do not waste your time and go to the Deepgram website and sign up for 150$ free credit to test out their awesome API yourself.